Last Updated on

 Like most crossbreeds, Husky-Pug mixes can have an unpredictable yet endearing appearance.
 These dogs tend to have the stocky, muscular body of a Pug with the Husky’s long muzzle.
 Some Hug mixes have the facial markings of their Husky parents, while others bear the Pug’s trademark facial folds.

 Even full-grown, Pug-Husky hybrids are small to medium dogs.
-They may reach up to 22 inches (55 cm) in height and weigh anywhere from 30 to 60 pounds (13 to 27 kilograms).
+As mentioned above they may reach up to 23.5 inches (55 cm) in height and weigh anywhere from 14 to 36 pounds (6.3 to 16.3 kilograms).

 A Husky Pug mix breed may also have the Pug’s short, fine coat or the long, thick coat of the Siberian Husky.
 Common coat colors include black, gray, red, silver, and white.